SINTEF/dlite/README.md

   - Plugin system for mappings that maps instances of a set of input metadata to an output instance
   - Python bindings
-  - Fortran bindings (planned)
+  - Storage and mapping plugins written in Python
-  - Storage and mapping plugins written in Python (planned)
+  - Fortran bindings (work in progress...)

 Short vocabulary